Engaging Your Donor Community: 5 School Fundraising Tips

 - Event management software.
 To keep better track of your events, you can use software to manage ticket sales, create registration pages, and track data.

 - Peer-to-peer fundraising platforms.
-If you’re planning a fundraiser that involves students or parents collecting donations on your school’s behalf, you can invest in a platform to host each participant’s campaign page in the same system.
+If you’re planning a fundraiser that involves students or parents collecting donations on your school’s behalf, you can invest in a peer-to-peer platform to host each participant’s campaign page in the same system.

 - Online donation processing tools.
 Online donation platforms have features such as customized donation forms and text-to-donate.
 Use these tools to accept payments securely online and optimize the process for donors.